Today we're going to talk all about sales and marketing alignment -- smarketing (sales + marketing) -- and stereotypes.

 So how can marketing support this?
 Well, there has been a fundamental shift in what marketing needs to be doing to be successful.

-Because the way many people view marketing today, even if they think they understand internet marketing, online marketing, or digital marketing, what your marketing team needs to be doing is very different than that.
+Because of the way many people view marketing today, even if they think they understand internet marketing, online marketing, or digital marketing, what your marketing team needs to be doing is very different from that.